WSEAS CONFERENCES. WSEAS, Unifying the Science

 DOWNLOAD FULL PDF

-Authors: Mohini Singh, Dianne Waddel and Md Mahbubur Rahim
+Authors: Mohini Singh, Dianne Waddel, Md Mahbubur Rahim

 Abstract: This paper is a discussion of the B2E e-business model from the perspectives of employee services and organisational management.
 It includes literature to support B2E as employee services and organisational management with benefits to both.
 Intranets and portals are technologies supporting the implementation of the B2E e-business model which are also discussed.
 A case study is included to understand the application of the B2E model in a large organisation.
 Case study analysis indicates that the B2E e-business model is a service to the employees, however, these services are to support organisational efficiencies.